 Rusty Reid's music is not easily categorized.
 It's an alchemy of his influences, which range from pop to rock to country to folk to blues, with even the lilt of show tunes and strains of Dixeland jazz seasoning the mix.
 It's indie rock, alt-rock, alt-country, country-rock, pop-rock, folk-rock, something-rock.
 Continuing on today, Rusty has been open to a wide variety of influences, prominently including Hank Williams, Chuck Berry, Jimmie Rodgers, Ferlin Husky, Buddy Holly, Howlin' Wolf, the Everly Brothers, Eddie Cochran, Lightnin' Hopkins, Sam Cooke, Elvis Presley, Marty Robbins, Roy Orbison, Marty Robbins, Bob Dylan, Donovan, Beach Boys, Paul Revere & the Raiders, Roger Miller, Glen Campbell, Marvin Gaye, Van Morrison, the Byrds, the Hollies, Simon and Garfunkel, the Lovin' Spoonful, the Doors, Moby Grape, Creedence Clearwater Revival, Chicago, Eric Clapton, Denim, Gordon Lightfoot, the Band, Jimi Hendrix, Don McLean, B.J.
-Thomas, Kenny Loggins, Crosby, Stills, Nash and Young, Pink Floyd, Led Zeppelin, the Moody Blues, Willie Nelson, Mickey Newbury, Kris Kristofferson, Emitt Rhodes, Dan Fogelberg, J.D.
-Souther, Jackson Browne, Joni Mitchell, Elton John, the Eagles, Tom Petty, the Police, John Mellencamp, Jeff Buckley, Mark Knopfler, Jon Dee Graham, Bob Marley, the Cars, the Clash, the Cult, Grandmaster Flash & the Furious Five, XTC, Split Enz, Crowded House, World Party, ZZ Top, Rockpile, AC/DC, Brian Setzer, Maria McKee, Bruce Springsteen, Tito Larriva, Elvis Costello, Justin Currie, U2, the Indigo Girls, No Doubt, Nirvana, Shawn Mullins, Brandi Carlisle, Paramore, Keith Urban, Tim McGraw, RZA, Shane Fontayne, Akala, Rage Against the Machine, the Foo Fighters, Prophets of Rage, Radiohead and, of course, the Beatles.
+Thomas, Kenny Loggins, Crosby, Stills, Nash and Young, Cat Stevens, Pink Floyd, Led Zeppelin, the Moody Blues, Willie Nelson, Mickey Newbury, Kris Kristofferson, Emitt Rhodes, Dan Fogelberg, J.D.
+Souther, Jackson Browne, Joni Mitchell, Elton John, the Eagles, Tom Petty, Queen, the Police, John Mellencamp, Jeff Buckley, Mark Knopfler, Jon Dee Graham, Bob Marley, the Cars, the Clash, the Cult, Grandmaster Flash & the Furious Five, XTC, Split Enz, Crowded House, World Party, ZZ Top, Rockpile, AC/DC, Brian Setzer, Maria McKee, Bruce Springsteen, Queen, Tito Larriva, Elvis Costello, Justin Currie, U2, the Indigo Girls, No Doubt, Nirvana, Shawn Mullins, Brandi Carlisle, Paramore, Keith Urban, Tim McGraw, RZA, Shane Fontayne, Akala, Rage Against the Machine, the Foo Fighters, Prophets of Rage, Radiohead and, of course, the Beatles.
 The link between all of them: distinctive singers, distinctive songs, often a guitar with attitude, no clones in the bunch.